Are your customers truly satisfied with your product or service?

 CSAT surveys are your bread and butter when it comes to customer feedback forms.
 They are the easiest way to find out how happy your customers are about your product or service.

-A CSAT form typically measures customer satisfaction on a scale of 1 to 5, where 1 means complete dissatisfaction and 5 means complete satisfaction.
+A CSAT form typically measures customer satisfaction on a scale from 1 to 5, where 1 means complete dissatisfaction and 5 means complete satisfaction.

 Here is an example of a simple CSAT survey form powered by Getsitecontrol:

-If you’d like to add it to your website, just hit the See live preview link and follow the instructions.
+If you’d like to add this survey to your website, just hit the See live preview link and follow the instructions.

 Now, collecting this data is important, but you should also know how to use it.

 For instance, if you have 26 customer responses, and 20 of them are 4 or 5, your CSAT score is 20/26x100, which is equal to 76.9%.

-Now, the timing matters too.
-As a rule of thumb, you want to display your survey shortly after a customer has made a purchase or had any interaction with your team – while their engagement level is still high.
+Now, timing matters too.
+As a rule of thumb, you want to display your survey shortly after a customer has made a purchase or had any interaction with your team — while their engagement level is still high.

 - Place a survey popup on your website

 - Send a link to the survey via email

 To learn how exactly you can do that, keep reading this article — we’ll talk about each option in a few paragraphs.